My name is Daryn Jackson.

 Work With Me

-Jackson House Creative is the house I've built for this work: a home for consulting, facilitation, and the arts, united by a single conviction: narrative clarity is a transformative practice for organizations and communities alike.
+Jackson House Creative is the house I've built for this work: a home for consulting, facilitation, and the transformative arts united by a single conviction: narrative clarity is a critical practice for organizations and communities alike.

 If any of this sounds like the conversation your organization needs to have, I'd love to talk.
 The best engagements are with organizations that have some execution capacity on staff and leaders who are ready to think, not just produce.